Is this common?

 The window for treatment and survival falls into three categories: minutes, hours, and days.

 It isn’t common, but it’s possible to survive the initial injury yet die as a result days or weeks later.
-This accounts for 9 percent of trauma-related deaths.
+This accounts for

 If you’re able to get treatment, your outlook improves.
 The faster you can receive help, the greater your chance of surviving.